hackersupreme/photos/README.md

 In Gatsby.js the `gatsby-node.js` file is where you can use the `createPages` API that creates pages programmatically from data.

-createPage accepts the following as arguments:
-- path
-	- relative url
-- component
-	- template file to use
-- context
-	- data to be sent to template file

 **gatsby-node.js**
 ```
 const path = require('path');